razaanees/d3_visualization/README.md

 * Feedback
     * Feedback #1
-        + Be able to select more than one country at a time. _Fixed_
+        + Be able to select more than one country at a time. _Made state.highlight into an array instead of a bool_
-        + Names of a few countries do not completely fit on screen. _Fixed_
+        + Names of a few countries do not completely fit on screen. _Adjusted the dimensions of the slopegraph_
         + Increase font size and line thickness of selected country. _Fixed_
-        + Deselect countries after mouse is moved away from the line or label. _Fixed_
+        + Deselect countries after mouse is moved away from the line or label. _Add a "mouseout" event to the label to reset the graph_
-        + Add a short description at the top of the page introducing the visualization and describing the filtering options. _Fixed_
+        + Add a short description at the top of the page introducing the visualization and describing the filtering options. _Implemented_
     * Feedback #2
         + Move the legend below the Country selection buttons. _Fixed_
-        + Use different colors for Country selection buttons and Country labels because they are similar to the legend. _Fixed_
+        + Use different colors for Country selection buttons and Country labels because they are similar to the legend. _Switched color scheme to yelloe and blue to avoid confusion with the legend colors_
-        + Further decrease opacity of unselected Country labels and lines. _Fixed_
+        + Further decrease opacity of unselected Country labels and lines. _Decreased opacity of unselected lines from 0.3 to 0.2_
         + Make the instructions clearer.
-Start with instructions for selecting Country rather than year in the top description. _Fixed_
+Start with instructions for selecting country rather than year in the top description. _Fixed_
         + "It's frustrating when I click the button of a country and then everything resets when I move my mouse down towards the lines." _This was being caused by a buffer region at the top that reset all selections on a mouseover event.
 A visible reset button was added instead of the buffer zone._
+    * Feedback #3
+        + Make the legend click-able (ie. all green lines should be highlighted if a user clicks on the green line in the legend) _Identified the colored lines by adding keywords into their class.
+Allowed interactive legend by highlighting those colored lines when the legend is clicked_

 * Resources